Top UK law firms

 High street law firms

-High street firms come in all shapes and sizes, from long-established organisations to sole practitioners, and primarily act on behalf of private individuals.
-A person on the street can literally walk in and ask for help with a legal issue.
+Firms of this type come in all shapes and sizes, from long-established organisations to sole practitioners, and primarily act on behalf of private individuals.
+A person on the street can literally walk in to a high street law firm and ask for help with a legal issue.

 Practice areas of such firms include crime, family, property/real estate, wills and probate, employment, immigration and personal injury to name a few.